lihanshu/NWPU-Thesis-Template/README.md

 ## Disclaimer

 - This project is intended for learning and exchange  and please note that it is not an official release.
+Similar maintained templates include [Undergraduate:LaTeX-NewTemplate-For-NPU-undergraduate-Thesis](https://github.com/jialinlvcn/LaTeX-NewTemplate-For-NPU-undergraduate-Thesis) and [Graduate: :NPU-Thesis-LaTeX-Template](https://github.com/WanshunSu/NPU-Thesis-LaTeX-Template)

 - The template currently only supports the years after 2023.
 If you need a template for a year prior to 2021, please refer to the [link](https://github.com/polossk/LaTeX-Template-For-NPU-Thesis).